gvwilson/thirdbit/src/fiction/in-heck/index.md

 Gumption followed the little bot into the trees with Dockety squelching behind them.
-The little bot scrambled around the muddiest patches with surprising speed.
+Their guide scrambled around the muddiest patches with surprising speed.
-Gumption ducked under a low-hanging branch and pulled up short.
+Finally Gumption ducked under a low-hanging branch and pulled up short.
 "Huh," was all he could manage.

-A dozen bots waited for them in a semi-circle in a little clearing.
+A dozen patchwork bots waited for them in a semi-circle in a little clearing.
 The one they had followed clambered onto a fallen tree and tucked its legs beneath itself.
 Something Gumption immediately christened a storkbot clacked its beak.
 "Explain your presence,"
 it demanded.

-Or no, not it.
+Except *it* didn't.
-The bots had spoken together,
+The bots all spoke together,
 but even that wasn't right.
 One hummed,
 another clicked,
-and another went *brr* at just the right moment for the sounds the made to form words that came from nowhere and everywhere.
+and another went *brr* at just the right moment for the sounds the made to form words that came from everywhere and nowhere in particular.

 "We're looking for a friend of ours,"
 Gumption said.
-"She was taken by a helibot just an hour ago."
+"She was taken by a flyin' bot just an hour ago."

 A rustle ran through the assembled bots.
 "These do not like flyers,"